12 Important Texting and Driving Statistics

 We hope that these texting and driving statistics helped illustrate to you the perils of driving while distracted.
 Too many people lose their lives each year due to texting while driving.
 Though many drivers are well aware of the dangers of engaging in texting and driving, most continue to do so anyway.

 If you have received a ticket for distracted or dangerous driving, please consider taking one of our defensive driving courses.
 Why should you bother taking a defensive driving course?
 You could benefit by receiving a discount on your insurance premium by taking one of our courses.
+But more importantly, you will learn how to become a safer driver.

 Select your state and then choose the course that best suits your needs.